GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 saveRDS(prediction, file.path(envrmt$path_prediction, paste0(species, "_pred.RDS")))
 ```

-Your prediction might look something like the map below.
-As you can see, the model did not manage to distinguish the roofs of the houses from other sealed surfaces, such as roads and parking lots, even some of the fallow fields were classified as buildings.
+Your prediction may look something like the map below.
+As you can see, this model did not manage to distinguish the roofs of the houses from other sealed surfaces, such as roads and parking lots.
+Even some of the fallow fields were classified as buildings.
 But the results of your model may look quite different.
-In general, however, the quality of a model depends to a large degree on its training areas, so try to use your classes to cover as wide a spectrum as possible.
+In general, the quality of a model depends to a large degree on its training areas, so try to cover as wide of a spectrum as possible with your training classes.
 {% include media4 url="assets/images/unit03/marburg_prediction.html" %} [Full screen version of the map]({{ site.baseurl }}assets/images/unit04/marburg_buildings.html){:target="_blank"}

 ## Validation
-Finally, we need one more very important thing: a validation with independent data that has not been included in the model training.
-For this we use the data that we left out at the beginning.
-A prediction is made for all pixels, and the predicted values are compared to the observed values in a matrix.
+Finally, we need one more very important thing: Validation through independent data that was not included in the training of the model.
+For this, we use the data that we left out at the very beginning.
+Then we predict for all pixels, and the predicted values are compared to the observed values in a matrix.

 ```r
 test_data = readRDS(file.path(envrmt$path_model_training_data, "extr_test.RDS")